Ketan Kadam: 1990s

-An early venture, Kadam launched the successful Fire n Ice nightclub in 1999 in Lower Parel along with partners Vishal Shetty, Rajiv Shah, and Neeraj Rungta.
+In an early venture, Kadam launched the successful Fire n Ice nightclub in 1999 in Lower Parel along with partners Vishal Shetty, Rajiv Shah, and Neeraj Rungta.
 The nightclub was one of the first in Mumbai and one of the most popular, with a strong draw from the junior college and college crowd.
 In April 2014, Kadam and Shetty threw a reunion party on the 15th anniversary of the launching of Fire n Ice, which closed in 2004.

 2000s

 At 22 or 23 years of age, Kadam mortgaged his home in 2000 to help launch the Lebanese restaurant Maroosh.
 The restaurant expanded into a quick-service chain.
 In 2014, Kadam sold 43% of the chain's shares to UTV founder Ronnie Screwvala.